 Security Assertion Markup Language (SAML) is a mechanism used to authorize users in two or more web applications/websites.
 It could be used as Single Sign On (SSO) method in UseResponse.

-SAML is not in the core of the system and is available in Enterprise package
+SAML is not in the core of the system and is available in the Enterprise package

 How Does It Work in UseResponse